HackBerkeley/Growler/README.md

 * Add followers
 * Add a news feed (ranking tweets, updates in real time)
 * [Deploy your site to the Internet with Heroku](https://github.com/sharadmv/beginner-hackjam/tree/master/heroku)
+* Make a billion dollars by transforming this hack into a company